 - to conduct research and improve our understanding of the treatments and protocols that we recommend

 - to provide continuing professional development, education and training for staff

 - to enable planning, policy and service development and to market, advertise or otherwise promote Emerald activities, including to inform individuals of additional services provided by us

 - to conduct or facilitate surveys; such surveys will be communicated from us and may be done on behalf of a third party

 - to recruit suitable applicants to vacancies within our company

-- to communicate with staff about all work-related matters
+- to communicate with staff and contractors about all work-related matters

 Information may also be used for secondary purposes as required or permitted by law.
 Any other use of your personal information will require your informed consent.